krz8/accretions/manual.md

 [Homepage][home] [Manual][manual]

-Accretions is a collection of efficient (or, at least, fast) data structures that don't already exist in Common Lisp.
-Of course, we already have lists, and most CL implementations also have performant hash tables.
-But there remain other data structures that are essential to certain applications, which Accretions supplies.
+Accretions aims to supply data structures that aren't already present in the Common Lisp standard.
+Additionally, it intends to be maybe a little faster, maybe a little more efficient, and maybe a little more consistent than other implementations out there.

 [home]:    https://krz8.github.io/accretions        "Accretions Homepage"
 [manual]:  https://krz8.github.io/accretions/manual "Accretions Manual"